 Why shouldn’t I use Vroom?

-A few of the drawbacks of using Vroom to buy or sell a car include low customer satisfaction ratings, weak return policy, and short warranty period.
+A few of the drawbacks of using Vroom to buy or sell a car include low customer satisfaction ratings, a weak return policy, and a short warranty period.

 What are alternatives to Vroom?

 Some alternatives to Vroom include Carvana, Carmax, P2P selling (Craiglist and eBay), and dealerships with online marketplaces.

 How long does it take for Vroom to pay you?

 Once Vroom has received your vehicle, they will pay you within two business days.
 You will receive your payment via ACH into your bank account.

 How long does it take for Vroom to pay off your loan?

 Once you have agreed to sell your vehicle to Vroom, the company will wait until they have taken delivery of your vehicle.
 Afterward, Vroom will pay off your vehicle within seven business days.